rodneyshupe/Cookbook/Recipes/Entrees/Poultry/BeerCanChicken.rst

    beer.
 Holding the chicken upright, with the opening of the body cavity down, insert the beer can into the cavity.
 4. When ready to cook, if using charcoal, toss half the wood chips on the coals.
 Oil the grill grate.
-Stand the chicken up in the center of the hot grate, over the drip pan.
+Stand the chicken up in the centre of the hot grate, over the drip pan.
 Spread out the legs to form a sort of tripod, to support the bird.
 5. Cover the grill and cook the chicken until fall-off-the-bone tender,